-During surgery, a small camera, also known as an arthroscope, is inserted in the knee through a 1⁄4 inch incision.
-The camera is attached to large video monitors enabling visualization of the inside of the entire knee.
-Several additional small (1⁄4 inch to 1⁄2 inch) incisions are used to pass specialized instruments into the knee to allow sutures and metal or plastic screws to be placed.
-These devices allow the new ACL to be attached to the bone.
-The menisci and articular cartilage will be examined at the time of surgery.
-If there is a meniscus tear, it is either "trimmed" or repaired with sutures.
-Occasionally, an additional open incision will need to be made around the knee to treat associated tears of other ligaments or the menisci.
+During surgery, a small camera, also known as an arthroscope, is inserted in the shoulder through a 1⁄4 inch incision.
+The camera is attached to large video monitors enabling visualization of the inside of the entire shoulder.

+Several additional small ($\frac{1}{4}$ inch to $\frac{1}{2}$ inch) incisions are used to pass specialized instruments into the shoulder to allow sutures and suture anchors (small plastic or metal screws) to be placed.
+These devices allow the labrum to be repaired back to the bone.